googlearchive/instantbuy-sample-java/README.md

 * If environment is PRODUCTION : Replace production_merchant_id, production_merchant_auth_key, merchant_name in appengine-web.xml with your Production Merchant Id, Production Merchant Auth Key, Merchant Name.
 * Else If environment is SANDBOX : Replace sandbox_merchant_id, sandbox_merchant_auth_key, merchant_name in appengine-web.xml with your Sandbox Merchant Id, Sandbox Merchant Auth Key, Merchant Name.
 * Create an API project in the [Google API Console](https://code.google.com/apis/console/) then select the API Access tab in your API project, and click Create an OAuth 2.0 client ID and also enable Google+ API in services tab.
-* Replace oauth_client_id, oauth_api_key in appengine-web.xml with your Oauth Client Id, Oauth Api Key.
+* Replace oauth_client_id in appengine-web.xml with your Oauth Client Id.

 ### Google appengine.